DACS-BAKKER/bsts-zyuk21/README.txt

 Files:
 21Questions
 - DO NOT MOVE ANYTHING IN THIS FOLDER
-- Used to package and run the executable 21Questions.jar
+- Used to package and run the executable TwentyOneQuestions.jar

-21Questions.jar - 21 Questions game executable (open to play game)
+TwentyOneQuestions.jar - 21 Questions game executable (open to play game)

 source
 	QuestionNode.java - Node for 21 Questions game